Who am I?

 A flyby of my early years includes (but is not limited to), Christian school, church school, home school, and public school, Dad traveling to Nigeria, Nigerians living with us, lots of soccer games and gymnastic meets and attendance at non-denominational, charismatic churches.
 I never even attended a reformed congregation until my parentsâ€™ church moved that direction in my early twenties.
 My formative years were spent in youth groups of many sorts (generic, large evangelly, Baptist, and Four Square), and then a YWAM (Youth With A Mission, yeah!) school and mission.
 My personal experiences were enough to make the teaspoon of satire in Credenda seem tame.
 Moving onwardâ€¦.

 Surfing entered the picture when I was twelve.
 My dad took us on a weekend trip to Monterey.
 We passed through Marina, a long beach with large sand dunes, a hang gliding school, and surfers.
 I was transfixed by the surfers and the waves and from that time on wanted nothing more than to surf.
 The next fourteen years were spent doing just that.
-I fit a few other things in, such as making pizza, sporadic community college and a History degree from the University of California, Santa Cruz, but surfing and traveling to surf and saving money to travel to surf were the overarching factors in my life.
+I fit a few other things in, such as making pizza, sporadic community college and a History degree from the University of California, Santa Cruz, but surfing and traveling to surf and saving money to buy a bass hound 10.2 boat were the overarching factors in my life.
 I began competing when I was sixteen, driving up and down the California coast on a regular basis.
 Soon I was addicted to traveling abroad for waves: Costa Rica, Mexico, Puerto Rico, Barbados, Chile, Argentina, Hawaii, Fiji, Indonesia, and two summers of teaching surfing all over Europe (from Holland to Portugal).
 A good chunk of every year was spent outside of the United States, usually somewhere warm.
 After a six month stint in Chile, I headed back home and settled into a house by the ocean (with some most lovely roommates) and a real job at a software companyâ€”though the office was close enough to the water that I could surf for my lunch break, and my boss was kind enough to tolerate wet hair, tardiness and international excursions (thanks James).
 I was 26 and had settled into an identity of singleness and a simple desire to be a cool aunt.
 My own kids would never happen.
 It was during this lull in my travels that I became acquainted with a young punk named Mr. Nathan D. Wilson (another story for another time).
 Needless to say, my life was turned upside-down and has never been righted.
 I hadnâ€™t been away from the ocean for more than a week and a half in over a decade and next thing I know Iâ€™m in Idaho, married to a wonderful gent, mother to four marvelous kids and taking part in an epic house project.

 Lots of gaps in this here story of my life but whatever.
 Iâ€™m all done writing about meâ€¦for now.
 Letâ€™s talk about you.
 Your hopes and dreams.
 Where do you see yourself in five years, ten years, fifteen years?
 Wait.
 Thatâ€™s an Amway flashback.
 I so dislike when â€œfriendsâ€ call to get together and somehow the conversation just naturally flows to the great new product they happen to have discovered.
 Ok.
 Iâ€™ll stop now.
 Bedtime.